aws-samples/aws-serverless-workshop-innovator-island/hugo-site/content/3-photos/2-Backend/3-postprocess/_index.en.md

 This function uses two environment variables:
 - `IOT_DATA_ENDPOINT`: the IoT endpoint hostname.
 - `DDB_TABLE_NAME`: the DynamoDB table name used by the application.
+- - `WEB_APP_DOMAIN`: the Cloudfront distribution used to serve photos.

 In this section, you will retrieve and configure these Environment Variables for the function.